 11. how to build an electric car for under $10,000

 12. how to create a successful online business in other countries

-Use a Non-Disclosure Agreement when you, your company or business discloses confidential information or secrets to others.
+Use a Confidentiality Agreement when you, your company or business discloses confidential information or secrets to others.
 NDAs are commonly used in business negotiations.
 This is because it is often necessary to share secrets.

 But it is not just about business.
 It can be an agreement between people that does not involve a business.